Alison Strutt

 About me

 I am an experienced counsellor, registered with the British Association for Counselling and Psychotherapy (BACP).
-Alongside counselling, I have been a course tutor for a counselling training academy for a number of years, delivering counselling courses to adult students.
+Alongside counselling, I have been a course tutor for a counselling training academy for the past 10 years, delivering counselling courses to adult students.

 I provide a private and welcoming space where you can talk about and explore whatever it is that brings you to counselling.

-My way of working is person-centred and relational, offering you a non-judgmental space to feel heard and accepted, so that you can work through your thoughts and feelings.
+My way of working is person-centred, offering you a non-judgmental space to feel heard and accepted, so that you can work through your thoughts and feelings.
 I am down-to-earth, approachable and authentic.

-I have experience of working with a range of issues.
-I will empathically listen to what you bring and how you are feeling, working at your pace.
+I have experience of working with a range of issues and will listen to what you bring and how you are feeling, working at your pace.
 I believe that every person has the ability to guide their own path, to work towards reaching their full potential.
 Therefore, I won't tell you what to do or give you answers based on my feelings and ideas, but will support you in finding your own way, working alongside you as part of the counselling process.
-I value you and I will work to understand how things are from your perspective.
+I value you and I will work to understand how things are from your perspective, responding empathically.

 Getting started: